No acute tetrahedron is an 8-reptile: Introduction

 \section{Introduction}

-We call a geometric figure, that is, a set of points in Euclidean space, $T$ an \emph{$r$-gentile} if $T$ admits an \emph{$r$-gentiling}, that is, a subdivision of $T$ into $r \geq 2$ figures (\emph{tiles}) $T_1,...,T_r$, such that each of the figures $T_1,...,T_r$ is similar to $T$.
+Let $T$ be a closed set of points in Euclidean space with a non-empty interior.
+We call $T$ an \emph{$r$-gentile} if $T$ admits an \emph{$r$-gentiling}, that is, a subdivision of $T$ into $r \geq 2$ sets (\emph{tiles}) $T_1,...,T_r$, such that each of the sets $T_1,...,T_r$ is similar to $T$.
 In other words, $T$ is an $r$-gentile if we can tile it with $r$ smaller copies of itself.
-This generalizes the concept of \emph{reptiles}, coined by Golomb~\cite{golomb}: a figure $T$ is an \emph{$r$-reptile} if $T$ admits an \emph{$r$-reptiling}, that is, a subdivision of $T$ into $r \geq 2$ figures $T_1,...,T_r$, such that each of the figures $T_1,...,T_r$ is similar to $T$ \emph{and all figures $T_1,...,T_r$ are mutually congruent}.
-In other words, $T$ is a $r$-reptile if we can tile it with $r$ equally large smaller copies of itself.
+This generalizes the concept of \emph{reptiles}, coined by Golomb~\cite{golomb}: a set $T$ is an \emph{$r$-reptile} if $T$ admits an \emph{$r$-reptiling}, that is, a subdivision of $T$ into $r \geq 2$ sets $T_1,...,T_r$, such that each of the sets $T_1,...,T_r$ is similar to $T$ \emph{and all sets $T_1,...,T_r$ are mutually congruent under translation, rotation and/or reflection.} In other words, $T$ is an $r$-reptile if we can tile it with $r$ equally large, possibly reflected, smaller copies of itself.
 Interest in reptile tetrahedra (or triangles, for that matter) exists, among other reasons, because of their application in meshes for scientific computing~\cite{bader,Liu}.
-In this realm certain reptile-based techniques are well-developed in two dimensions~\cite{bader}, but three-dimensional space poses great challenges~\cite{parcotalk}.
+In this realm techniques such as reptile-based stack-and-stream are well-developed in two dimensions, but three-dimensional space poses great challenges~\cite{bader}.

+It is known what triangles are $r$-reptiles~\cite{snover} and $r$-gentiles~\cite{freese,kaiser} for what $r$.
+However, for tetrahedra the situation is much less clear; in fact the identification of reptile and gentile tetrahedra and, even more general, of tetrahedra that tile space, has been a long-standing open problem~\cite{senechal}.

+The regular tetrahedron does \emph{not} tile space, as its dihedral angles are $\arccos(1/3)$, which is larger than $2\pi/6$ but slightly smaller than $2\pi/5$, so that no number of regular tetrahedra can fill the space around a common edge.
+Goldberg described all \emph{known} tetrahedra that do tile space~\cite{goldberg}.
+Delgado Friedrichs and Huson characterize all tetrahedra that produce \emph{tile-transitive} tilings~\cite{delgado}, but to the best of my knowledge, without the restriction to tile-transitive tilings the problem of identifying all space-filing tetrahedra is still open.